 David L. Ulin is the author or editor of a dozen books, including Sidewalking: Coming to Terms with Los Angeles, shortlisted for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay, and Writing Los Angeles: A Literary Anthology, which won a California Book Award.
 The former book editor and book critic of the Los Angeles Times, he has written for The Atlantic Monthly, Virginia Quarterly Review, The Paris Review, and The New York Times.
 He has received fellowships from the Guggenheim Foundation, Black Mountain Institute, and the Lannan Foundation.
 Most recently, he edited the Library of America’s Didion: The 1960s and 70s, the first in a three volume edition of the author’s collected works.
 He is Associate Professor of the Practice of English at USC, and edits the magazine Air/Light.

 Threa Almontaser is the author of the poetry collection The Wild Fox of Yemen (Graywolf Press 2021), winner of the Walt Whitman Award from the Academy of American poets, inaugural winner of the Maya Angelou Book Award, shortlisted for the Brooklyn Public Library Literature Prize, and longlisted for the National Book Award.
 She is a recipient of fellowships from Duke University, the Civitella Ranieri Foundation in Italy, National Endowment for the Arts, the Fulbright program, and elsewhere.
 She earned her MFA from North Carolina State University and is at work on her first novel.

 Lab Fee: N/A

-All levels.
-Open to anyone with an interest in writing, from enthusiastic beginners to emerging and established writers, as well as MFA students and recent graduates.
+Skill Level: Idyllwild Arts Writers Week is open to anyone with an interest in writing, from enthusiastic beginners to emerging and established writers, as well as MFA students and recent graduates.